BOTTLED

 More information please ...

-Thankfully a link was provided to facilitate my invitation for answers to such questions, and after informing us the photos are "for a presentation we do at the end of orietntation week" we were instructed that "portraits or small family works best.
-Send people who you know about or mean alot to you."
+Thankfully a link was provided to facilitate my invitation for answers to such questions, and after informing us the photos are "for a presentation we do at the end of orientatation week" we were instructed that "portraits or small family works best.
+Send people who you know about or mean a lot to you."

-That is what invitations usually are - to do things that are meaningful, or will be.
+That is what invitations usually are - to accept or do things that are meaningful, or will be to myself or someone else.

-I'm sure I will be able to provide an update AFTER 'orientation week' is completed near the end of next month.
+I may be able to provide an update about how and why these photos were meaningful AFTER 'orientation week' is completed near the end of next month.